 You have p-trap problems.

-The p-trap is the (oddly appropriately) “p” or “u”-shaped portion of pipe found underneath sinks, showers, and other plumbing fixtures.
-It holds enough water to prevent sewer gas and odors from coming up and out of your drain.
+The p-trap is the (oddly appropriately named) “p” or “u”-shaped portion of pipe found underneath your sinks, showers, and other plumbing fixtures.
+The p-trap holds enough water to block dangerous sewer gas and odors from coming up and out of your drain.

 If you use any of your showers or toilets infrequently, their p-traps could dry out.
-Without enough water in the p-traps to block it, smelly sewer gases could rise up through your pipes.
-All you need to do to fix the problem is cycle water through your infrequently-used fixtures regularly.
+Without enough water in the p-traps to block it, smelly sewer gasses could rise up through your pipes.
+All you need to do to fix the problem is cycle water through your infrequently-used fixtures.

 If your shower drain is stinky, it could be because of biofilm build-up.
-The accumulation of waste from shower products like oil, shampoo, soap, or creams can turn into a residue called “biofilm” over time.
+Over time,the accumulation of waste from shower products like oil, shampoo, soap, or creams can turn into a residue called “biofilm.”
 When biofilm accumulates in the drain, natural bacteria will begin to cling to and feed on it.
-What you’re smelling is that bacteria.
+What you’re smelling is that biofilm bacteria.

-Fortunately, biofilm is easy to clear out.
+Fortunately, biofilm treatment is easy.
 All you’ll need to do is remove the built-up bacteria using natural cleaner.
 Pour five to ten quarts of hot (but not boiling) water down the drain.
 Follow that by a cup of white vinegar and a half cup of baking soda.
-Let it sit. two hours later, run another pot of hot water down the drain.
+Let it sit.
+Two hours later, run another pot of hot water down the drain.
 The biofilm should be cleared and the stench removed.

-The lucky thing about these problems is that most of them are very easily fixed.
+If your plumbing smells like rotten eggs, get professional help removing the odor.
+The lucky thing about smelly plumbing problems is that most of them are very easily fixed.
 For the problems that involve a more technical approach, give the team at Mike Diamond a call.
-We’re happy to help turn your plumbing stinks into plumbing successes no matter what.
+All it takes to stop a stinky plumbing problem is a good smelling plumber.